 A dedicated vlog camera with flip screen is almost essential

-Although some people will rush out and buy the best vlogging camera with flip screen that they can afford straight away, the best approach is to use your phone with a small tripod.
+Although some people will rush out and buy the best vloggers camera that they can afford straight away, the best approach is to use your phone with a small tripod.

 Once you are sure that vlogging is for you and you want to pursue it a full steam then you need to start thinking about upgrading your recording equipment.